wp-plugins/facebook-comment-by-vivacity/readme.txt

 * Multi-languages support is also available.
 * Option for select Facebook comment box language from a bunch of different languages to display Facebook comment box into your native language.
 * POT file is added for plugin translation into your languages.
-= Translators =
+* Added option for enable /disable FB comment-box from CPTs = Translators =

 * English(US) (en_Us) - [Team Vivacity](http://vivacityinfotech.net/)